 If you're looking for an employer-specific work permit, it has to be with an approved Canadian employer.
 For your Canadian employer to be approved, they must get a Labour Market Impact Assessment (LMIA).
 An LMIA proves to Canadian authorities that the employer has tried to fill this job vacancy from the local market but has been unable to find a suitable candidate.

-For the job offer to be considered legitimate, it has to fulfil several primary criteria and be set out correctly.
-Here's a handy guide on how your employer must present your job offer letter and how to tell if your job offer is real or fake.
+For the job offer to be considered legitimate, it has to fulfill several primary criteria and be set out correctly.
+Learn how to tell if your job offer is real or fake.

 Step 2 - Gather Your Documents

 A Canada work permit application from any country requires specific documents.
 They are as follows: